 Leading firms often create an advisory workflow that supports proactive tax planning.
 These firms leverage cloud technology to automate bookkeeping and reporting, collaborating with clients in powerful new ways.
-This that eliminates wasted time for firms and clients.
-Automation creates capacity throughout the firm by eliminating non-value work; smoothing tax season spikes; and ultimately expanding revenue through higher-value services than tax preparation.
+This eliminates wasted time for firms and clients.
+Automation creates capacity throughout the firm by eliminating administrative work; smoothing tax season spikes; and ultimately expanding revenue through higher-value services than tax preparation.
 Creating this cloud workflow requires training, changes in workflow, and most of all, a willingness to change mindsets.
 It isn’t quick or easy, but leading firms are making the investment in people and training critical to achieving competitive advantage.

 Firms that are embracing QuickBooks® Online Accountant (QBOA) as a platform to engage with clients are expanding their services to include cash flow management, budgeting and CFO services.
 At the same time, these firms are eliminating productivity killers such as exchanging QuickBooks Desktop files and cleaning up prior-year books.
 QBO automates data entry and categorization with bank feeds and artificial intelligence, which increases capacity for the firm to deliver advisory services instead of bookkeeping.
 For example, many firms are replacing the monthly compilation report, which yields little financial insights for clients, with monthly video meetings where advisors review the QBO reports with owners that lead to actionable insights.

 Deliver Bundled Services

 Leading firms update their business models to align with clients’ expectations, and leverage automated billing processes to eliminate billing work.
 For individual clients, these firms often offer three packages of bundled services, which include higher fees and clearly communicate value beyond tax return preparation.
 As an additional benefit, they get paid before e-filing instead of invoicing after the fact.